eugene-eeo/gpdb/README.rst

 - Any nodes can send to any other node in the network.
 In practice this is far from the truth, but for simplicity we will make this assumption.
+- All nodes send messages at specific times.

+What is being measured is the number of iterations/ticks required in order to make every peer/node aware of the message.

 The simulations are best run in PyPy and a multi-core machine where it will work it's JIT magic and make the code run hopefully faster.